Endorsements for Better Business Relationships

 While working with business leaders as a strategic consultant and Non-Executive Director (NED) and also with those entering the workforce, I have been frustrated that there wasn’t a single source of information to guide them through the maze of communication and relationship challenges.
 My ambition was to create one book that covered a wide range of psychological ideas that would support better business relationships in an accessible way.

-The book contains six sections around my DACRIE© model which covers:
+The book contains six sections around my DACRIE© model:

 - Personality, style, perception and cognition